Extended scattering channels for random matrix simulations of polarized light transport: Numerical examples

 \subsection{Propagation through thick media}

 We now consider the transmission and reflection of a vectorial beam through scattering media of varying thicknesses.
 We use a polar partition with $\Delta r = 0.1k$ and $\Delta \theta = 2\pi/20$, giving a total of $200$ channels.
+To simplify our simulations, we `turn off' the memory effect by again only calculating auto-correlations for scattering matrix sub-blocks.
 For the scattering medium, we choose spherical scatterers with size parameter $2$ and relative refractive index $1.2$.
 We now take $L = 1.126\,\mu\mathrm{m}$ and $n = 0.592\,\mu\mathrm{m}^{-3} $, which corresponds to a mean free path of $l \sim 88\,\mu m$.
 Spheres of this size scatter primarily in the forward direction, with an anisotropy factor $g \sim 0.66$, giving a transport mean free path of $l_t = l/(1-g) \sim 260\,\mu m$.
 For our incident field, we construct Gaussian beams, which, in the waist plane, are assumed to have the generic form

 where now $w_0 = 5\lambda$.
 We consider three different types of polarization structures for our beam, corresponding to three different choices for the function $\mathbf{p}$:

 The linear and circular polarizations, aside from projection effects, are uniform across the beam, whereas the azimuthal polarization corresponds to a rotating linear polarization, giving rise to a polarization singularity at $\mathbf{k}_\perp = \mathbf{0}$.
 Through cascading, we construct scattering matrices corresponding to media of thicknesses ranging from $0 \leq L/l_t \leq 8$, collecting data from $700$ different realizations of the scattering medium.